aquizon/FindMyRecipes/README.md

 Clicking the Save and Quit button stores the user's fridge and favorited recipes in an external file which can be used when the user opens the application again.

 ## Objectives and Modifications
-While working on our objectives, we came across challenges in our implementation that led us to modify our approach.
-Below is the list of objectives and our modifications/realizations:
+We came across challenges in our implementation that led us to modify our approach to a few of our objectives.
+Below is our original list of objectives and our modifications/realizations:

 1. Using public datasets to populate our database with recipes, ingredients, and images
     * Modifications/realizations: While we found large datasets we could use for our project, we decided to instead work with a smaller dataset that we manually created because our priority for this project is to have a proof of concept that we can scale in the long term.